-School Earthquake Preparedness Guide: Activity Checklist and Videos
+School Earthquake Preparedness Guide and Checklist

 - Plan Overview

 When a major earthquake happens during school hours, you and your staff will be forced to make many decisions affecting life and safety very quickly.
 We want to provide you with the confidence you are making the right choices.
 Depending on how you respond and how prepared you are, will dictate if your situation gets better or worse.

 And the biggest challenge is that - you will be on your own.
 Professional rescuers and outside resources will not be able to help you immediately.
 The first 60 minutes following a major earthquake is the most critical time affecting the outcome of your schools survival and recovery.

 This is a sample overview of your disaster response plan:

 Step 1: Evacuation and Utility Shut Off.
 Once the shaking stops, students will evacuate the building to the Assembly Area.
 While they are evacuating, your Utility/Security Team must shut off all utilities to prevent further damage.

 What you need to plan for: Prepare an evacuation route and train your staff exactly on how they will evacuate the students.
 What will the teacher do if there are injuries?
 Will they mark the doors?
 What is your buddy system policy?
 How can they make sure that everyone has evacuated?
 These little things, if not stated before hand can cause bigger problems.
 See below on how to choose your layout your evacuation route.

 Step 2: Roll Call.
 Your Assembly team will perform a roll call in the Assembly area.
 That information will go directly to the Incident Commander (IC).